marianopolis-ai/marianopolis-ai-website/content/opportunities.md

 ⏰ When
 ---
-Fall semester from September 2022 to November 2022 and Winter Edition during the 2023 Winter!
+- Fall semester from September 2022 to November 2022 and Winter Edition during the 2023 Winter!
+- Virtual workshops every Saturday during those weeks!

 > NOTE: projects will be done during the Winter Semester and NOT the fall semester.